-Be mindful of using terms that may be unfamiliar to people with varying experience with the Church.
-Use words and phrases that are clear, doctrinally correct, and understood by all.
+The following are examples of applying Church voice characteristics to word choice.
+Be mindful of Church jargon.
+Use Church terms in ways that are clear, doctrinally correct, and understood by all.
+This list clarifies some commonly used terms.
 Apply the principles explained for word choices like these to all Church communications.

 CHURCH-SPECIFIC WORDS OR TERMS: CONSIDERATIONS AND ALTERNATIVES: Atonement of Jesus Christ The Savior's Atonement includes His suffering in Gethsemane, His suffering and death on the cross, and His Resurrection.
 Avoid using "the Atonement" without referencing the Savior.
-Brethren Try Church leaders, prophets, apostles, and so forth, or simply men or priesthood holders .
+Brethren Try Church leaders, prophets, Apostles , and so forth, or simply men or priesthood holders .
 For example: "Several priesthood holders may participate in an ordinance."
-See also "Priesthood" below.
+See also "priesthood" below.
 Brother and Sister These terms are appropriate for communication within Church organizations.
 However, we do not assume that people of other faiths want to be addressed with these terms or want to address us this way.
 Convert Consider using new member of the Church .
 Earth Language and concepts related to premortal life, other worlds, and eternity may be unfamiliar to others.
 For example, "this earth," "this world," and "earth life" may sound strange or confusing.
 Try phrases like during your lifetime .
 God's plan and God's work Correctly attribute God's plan for humankind.
 Heavenly Father is the author of the plan of happiness.
 As the Savior of all, Jesus Christ makes God's plan possible.
 Members of Christ's Church participate in God's work of salvation and exaltation.
 Godhead references Consider balance and accuracy if mentioning only one member of the Godhead.
 While communications represent Christ's Church, Heavenly Father and the Holy Ghost have essential roles that should not be overlooked.